RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #38

+Did another set of 5 perfect pushups.
+While waiting for my build to pass.

 ## #37

 Also spontaneously I felt like I needed to start doing push ups.
 So I'm starting